MidnightMagenta/ES-2T-Cam-Generator/README.md

 Because this project is open source, not commercial, and I make $0 from it, I cannot justify purchasing or maintaining a code signing certificate.

-To avoid giving users a false sense of insecurity and damaging my reputation, as well as the reputation of the project, I will not be publishing prebuilt binaries
+To avoid giving users a false sense of insecurity and damaging my reputation, as well as the reputation of the project, I will no longer be publishing prebuilt binaries

 If you want to use this software, please see the [How to build](#how-to-build) section for instructions on building from source.